Loss- and Reward-Weighting for Efficient Distributed Reinforcement Learning: Results and discussion

 \subsection{Future Work}

-Future work includes expanding the environments to test these algorithms on, trying more complex environments such as the atari suite and the CarRacing Environment.
-Testing how the large NN works on very complex environments would also give us better input if it is simply the complexity of the environment that gives the worse performance.
+Future work includes expanding the environments to test these algorithms and trying more complex environments such as the CarRacing Environment.
+Testing it for discrete action space algorithms and comparing it to discrete methods.
+Testing how the method is affected by training in a very complex environment with differently sized NN.
 Checking out memory-based models, such as having shared memory amongst the agents, while the agents start with different weights and update on the shared memory themselves.
+Lastly, we would like to combine the different methods to create algorithms that benefit each of the algorithms.